 It’s important that you follow the full course of treatment ordered by your doctor to completely clear the infection.

 Advocates of natural healing suggest alternative treatments for yeast infections, including:

-- Garlic: A 2010 study compared a garlic/thyme cream with clotrimazole cream and found them to have the same healing capabilities for candida vaginitis.
+- Garlic: A compared a garlic/thyme cream with clotrimazole cream and found them to have the same healing capabilities for candida vaginitis.

-- Coconut oil: A 2007 study concluded that coconut oil was highly effective against some species of Candida.
+- Coconut oil: A concluded that coconut oil was highly effective against some species of Candida.

 Before using these alternative treatments, discuss them with your doctor to make sure that they’re appropriate for your specific situation.